Protection Type Centenary Fields

-The War Memorial Park, covering 120 acres, was established and formally opened on the 9th July 1921.
+War Memorial Park, covering 120 acres, was established and formally opened on the 9th July 1921.
+It was the first space dedicated as part of the Centenary Fields programme ...

-After WW1, Coventry Corporation (as it was known then) wanted to erect a memorial for the people of the city who had courageously given their lives for their country.
-The then Mayor, Cllr Joseph Innis Bates set up a Town's Committee and together they decided that a memorial park offered a simple way to commemorate - but would also a lasting legacy for the people of Coventry to enjoy.
+After World War I, Coventry Corporation (as it was known then) wanted to erect a memorial for the 2,587 people of the city who had courageously given their lives for their country.
+The then Mayor, Cllr Joseph Innis Bates set up a Town's Committee and together they decided that a memorial park offered a simple way to commemorate, but would also be a lasting legacy for the people of Coventry to enjoy.

 The land which covered 120 acres, was purchased for £31,000.
 A small group of wealthy subscribers provided two thirds of the funds required and the Honourable Arthur Gregory returned £2,000 of the price to help fund the creation of the park.